With great beard comes great beard maintenance responsibility.

 There are vegan beard brushes, but make sure it is made from natural materials like cactus fiber or from the agave plant.
 These will be very easy on your hair and actually pretty soft, too.

 Seven Potions Beard Brush is one I highly recommend.
 It uses first cut boars bristles that are stiff, yet flexible and last a long time.

-I love the color and feel of the pear wood handle.
+I love the color and feel of the pear wood handle in this beard grooming brush.
 It fits perfectly in the palm which makes it easy to brush out that beard and get the oil distributed.
 The density of the bristles is just right, too.
 Too often the bristles are packed too tightly together which doesn’t allow for the strands of hair to pass through.
 These do a nice job of running easily through even thick beards.